-The most common treatments for depression are antidepressant medications, psychotherapy, or a combination of the two.
-Other individuals also seek treatment in complementary and alternative medicine.
+The most common treatments for depression are antidepressant medications, depression-specific psychotherapy or, most effectively, a combination of the two.
+Other people also seek treatment in complementary and alternative medicine.

-Antidepressants successfully elevate mood in 60% to 80% of people who use them as directed.
-Although there are several different types of antidepressants, many belong to one of the following four classes of medication:
+Antidepressants successfully improve mood for 60% to 80% of people who use them as directed.
+Although there are several different types of antidepressants, many (but not all) belong to one of the following 4 classes of medication:

-- Selective serotonin reuptake inhibitors (SSRIs): These antidepressants work by keeping increased levels of serotonin available in the brain.
-Although there is no evidence that SSRIs are more effective than the older antidepressants, individuals who take SSRIs appear to have less side effects.
+- selective serotonin reuptake inhibitors (SSRIs): These antidepressants work by keeping increased levels of serotonin available in the brain.
+Although there is no evidence that SSRIs are more effective than the older antidepressants such as TCAs, people who take SSRIs appear to have less side effects.
 Therefore, SSRIs are often tried first and have become the most commonly prescribed class of antidepressant.

-- Selective serotonin and norepinephrine reuptake inhibitors (SNRIs): This class of antidepressants works by keeping increased levels of serotonin and norepinephrine available in the brain.
-SNRIs have not been shown to be more effective than the older antidepressants, but like SSRIs they have fewer side effects.
+- selective serotonin and norepinephrine reuptake inhibitors (SNRIs): This class of antidepressants works by keeping increased levels of serotonin and norepinephrine available in the brain.
+SNRIs have not been shown to be more effective than the older antidepressants such as TCAs, but like SSRIs they have fewer side effects.

-- Tricyclic antidepressants (TCAs): Prior to the introduction of SSRIs, TCAs were the most commonly prescribed medication treatments.
+- tricyclic antidepressants (TCAs): Before the introduction of SSRIs, TCAs were the most commonly prescribed medication treatments.
 Because their effectiveness has been well studied, these medications are still used.
 However, they are now used less often because people experience more side effects.

-- Monoamine oxidase inhibitors (MAOIs): Less commonly prescribed, MAOIs require the avoidance of a number of common foods containing a high content of the amino acid tyramine.
+- monoamine oxidase inhibitors (MAOIs): Less commonly prescribed, MAOIs require those taking them to avoid a number of common foods containing high amounts of the amino acid tyramine.
 MAOIs now tend to be prescribed only when people have already tried other antidepressants.

 |Generic and trade names of specific antidepressants|